5 Handy Tips for Cooking Over a Campfire

 4. Cook Over Hot Coals

-Many people make the mistake believing of cooking over open fire.
+Many people make the mistake that cooking over an open fire is simple.
 There are many issues with this.
-First of all, the heat tends to change frequently, so you won’t get consistent cooking.
-Also, your food can easily catch fire, which will obviously ruin it.
-The only good way to cook over an open fire is by using a tripod grill.
+First of all, the heat tends to change frequently, so you might not get consistent cooking temperatures.
+Also, your food can catch fire, which will obviously ruin it.

 A better way of cooking is to wait until the firewood burns down.
 When this happens, you’ll see white hot coal that you can cook over.
 To ensure consistency, you can keep adding wood.
-Instead of burning, it will turn into more coal.
+Instead of burning, it will turn into more coals.
+Coals can also be used on our wide range of cast iron cookware. placed on top its generates a more consistent heat throughout the cooking vessel.

 5. Turn the Food Frequently